hasanovicnejla/cisco-packet-tracer-network-lab/README.md

 This repo documents two tasks from my computer networks lab exam.
 The exam itself covered more ground, but I've chosen to focus here on the parts that involved hands-on implementation: subnetting an IP block by hand and building a fully functional multi-subnet topology in Cisco Packet Tracer covering everything from router configuration to DHCP, DNS, and HTTP.

 The exam covered two main tasks: subnetting calculations (Task 3) and building + verifying the actual topology in Packet Tracer (Task 4).
 This README explains the what and why behind each part.
-If you want to see the step-by-step implementation, configuration details, and screenshots, check out `notes.docx`, that's where all the nitty-gritty lives. :)
+If you want to see the step-by-step implementation, configuration details, and screenshots, check out `notes.pdf`, that's where all the nitty-gritty lives. :)

 ## Technologies Used